Publication Ethics and Malpractice Statement

 Contribution to Editorial Decisions

-AL-A’RAF: Jurnal Pemikiran Islam dan Filsafat uses double-blind review process.
+AL-A’RAF: Jurnal Pemikiran Islam dan Filsafat uses a double-blind review process.
 Peer review assists the editor in making editorial decisions.
-The editor communicates with the author to improve the standard-quality of the paper.
+The editor communicates with the author to improve the standard quality of the paper.

 Standards of Objectivity